Online False Discovery Rate Control for LORD & SAFFRON Under Positive, Local Dependence: NOTATION PRELIMINARIES

 Following \citet{Foster2008-ta}, we consider the setting where analysts observe a (possibly infinite) sequence of hypotheses $\{H_{1},H_{2},\dots\}$, along with corresponding p-values $\{P_{1},P_{2},\dots\}$.
 Let $\mathcal{H}_{0}\subseteq\mathbb{N}$ be the subset of indices corresponding to the truly null hypotheses.
 At each stage $t$ of testing, the researcher observes $P_{t}$ and must decide to reject or not reject $H_{t}$ before observing the next test statistic $P_{t+1}$.

 Let $\alpha_{t}$ be the significance threshold used for testing $H_{t}$, where $H_{t}$ is rejected whenever $P_{t}\leq\alpha_{t}$.
 In order to capture different types of adaptive decision making, \citet{Foster2008-ta} allow $\alpha_{t}$ to be a function of the preceding p-values $\{P_{i}\}_{i<t}$.
-Thus, each $\alpha_{t}$ is a random variable, but must be fully determined given $\{P_{i}\}_{i<t}$.
-In this framing, an online testing method is essentially a set of rules for translating previous p-values into thresholds for future tests.
+To highlight that $\alpha_{t}$ may only depend on some summary function of $\{P_{i}\}_{i<t}$, we use $\mathcal{F}_{t-1}$ to denote the minimal set of real-valued random variables needed to determine the threshold $\alpha_{t}$.
+For example, if a decision rule defines $\alpha_{t}$ only as a function of which hypotheses have been rejected\emph{ }so far, then $\mathcal{F}_{t-1}=\{1(P_{i}<\alpha_{i})\}_{i<t}$.
+In this framing, an online testing method is essentially a set of rules for translating previous p-values into thresholds for the future tests.
+Each threshold $\alpha_{t}$ is a random variable, but must be fully determined given $\mathcal{F}_{t-1}$.

 Let $\mathcal{R}_{t}=\{i\leq t:P_{i}\leq\alpha_{i}\}$ be indices for the hypothesis that are rejected by the $t^{th}$ stage of testing.
 At each stage $t$, the false discovery proportion (FDP) and the false discovery rate (FDR) are defined respectively as